 AńJou is a member of the Tom Harris Alumni Chapter, and continues to work toward the advancement of growth within the community as well as giving back to our alma mater.
 She has a son, Tyler R. Johnson who is also very actively involved in the community.

-Ms. Johnson has been an active member of Virginia Union University Alumni Association for the past six years.
-She served as the Chapterpresident of the Vice Admiral Samuel L. Gravely Jr. Capital Beltway Alumni Chapter from 2011-2015.
-This leadership experience inspired her to serve on a national level and considers it an honor to be elected as the national recording secretary where she can continue to give back just a small share of what VUU has given to her.
+This leadership experiences inspires her to serve on a national level and considers it an honor to be corresponding secretary where she can give back just a small portion of what Virginia Union University has given her.